kristaponis/python-projects/README.md

 ## Python Projects

-Collection of my projects with Python.
+Collection of projects with Python.
 1. Quiz game
 2. Guess A Number
 3. Rock Paper Scissors